How to be the best Personal Trainer

 Practice What You Preach

-For success at the Olympic Games, it is necessary to provide similar conditions to those that will be in the competition and the change in altitude and time difference must be taken into account.
-Also, it is crucial not to change the pace to which the athlete’s body is accustomed during the preparations - these are more mental than physical pieces of training.
+For success at the Olympic Games, similar conditions must be provided to those who will be competing, and the change in altitude and time difference must be taken into account.
+Also, it is crucial not to change the pace to which the athlete's body is accustomed during the preparations—these are more mental than physical pieces of training.

-Every athlete needs to find a formula for how to cope with everything that competition brings with it.
+Every athlete needs to find a formula for coping with everything that competition brings.
 It is essential to build contemplation so that athletes see only themselves and what they need to do.
 They should give themselves positive messages so that the environment does not influence them.

 Understand Psychology

-Now you do not have to become Sigmund Freud or Carl Jung, but you do need to have a basic level of understanding of psychology to be an excellent personal trainer.
+You do not have to become Sigmund Freud or Carl Jung, but you do need to have a basic understanding of psychology to be an excellent personal trainer.

-Mindset is key to all transformation, whether that is helping your clients shed weight, build muscle, compete for an event, stick to their diet, etc. Unless you get their mind in the right place, they will fail.
+Mindset is key to all transformation, whether that is helping your clients shed weight, build muscle, compete for an event, stick to their diet, or anything else.
+Unless you get their mind in the right place, they will fail.

-You have to understand your client's mindset and psychological make-up and know ways to help them improve.
+You must understand your client's mindset and psychological makeup and know ways to help them improve.

-Studying psychology is not an overnight thing.
-You cannot read a single book and become a master...you have to learn by reading, listening, and applying.
+Studying psychology is not an overnight process.
+You cannot read a single book and become a master; you have to learn by reading, listening, and applying.

 Page Reference